ScratchyCode/Lagrange-polynomial-interpolation/README.md

 Enter a function and interpolate it over known points of its domain.

-Compile the program with: gcc -lm -o interpol.out Lagrange.c tinyexpr.c

-Run the program with: bash start.sh
+To run program simply execute bash script with: bash start.sh

 Written with the tinyexpr library: https://github.com/codeplea/tinyexpr